dev-academy-programme/orientation---Archived/best-practices/README.md

 # Best practices for success

-The **Phase 0** material is organized into a series of nine "sprints", each approximately 25hrs in length for the typical student.You can move faster or slower, but after the first couple of sprints you'll have a good idea of your pace.
+The **Phase 0** material is organized into a series of nine "sprints", each approximately 25hrs in length for the typical student.
+You can move faster or slower, but after the first couple of sprints you'll have a good idea of your pace.

 ## Synopsis